invoiceninja/invoiceninja.github.io/source/docs/api/invoices.md

 #### Route Parameters
 ____

-id: The client to receive the merging client
+id: The invoice to receive the merging invoice
-mergeable_client_hashed_id: The hashed id of the client to be merged.
+mergeable_invoice_hashed_id: The hashed id of the invoice to be merged.

 #### Response
 ____

 HTTP response: code 200
-Object response: Client
+Object response: Invoice

 ```
 {